-The requirements in 4.15.1.1 to 4.15.1.3 apply to ride-on toys and stationary toys with seats, such as play furniture intended for children under 60 months.
+The requirements in 4.15.1.1 to 4.15.1.3 apply to ride-on toys, rocking toys (e.g. rocking horses) and stationary toys with seats, such as play furniture intended for children under 60 months.
 Ride-on toys of spherical, cylindrical or other shapes, which do not normally have a stable base (for example toy bicycles and similar toys) are not covered by these requirements.